Let me guess…

 - A growing body of content on your site.

 - Content linking to you from sites across the web.

 - Engaged social communities.

-Put the Hub and Spokes SEO Method into action for your site (download a quick cheat sheet here), and you’re almost guaranteed to enjoy multiple page one listings on Google across a wide range of keyword terms for your niche.
+Put the Hub and Spokes SEO Method into action for your site (get the cheatsheet), and you’re almost guaranteed to enjoy multiple page one listings on Google across a wide range of keyword terms for your niche.

 It won’t happen overnight, but by creating content regularly and consistently, you’ll enjoy rising search traffic levels over time, as well as increase traffic from other sources.